 - Shoot next to a window with ample natural light, but don’t film towards the window.
 Keep the window parallel to the camera, so that the sun lights your subject from the side.

 - Speak from the heart and ditch the corporate speak.

 - When in doubt, keep it short.

 Producing personal content and helping your customers is one of the best ways to get “Earned Media”.
-Hearing good things about your company from someone other than you is worth a lot more credibility than any paid promotion.
+Hearing good things about your company from someone other than you is worth a lot more than any paid promotion.

-Step 5: Follow Up.
+Step 5: Follow up.

 If there’s one thing that’s clear, it’s that the COVID-19 pandemic is going to get worse before it gets better.
 Like all marketing efforts, it’s not enough to do something once and be done.
 You need to follow up with your customers.
 Keep a conversation going, continue to ask what they need, and keep trying to deliver in whatever way you can.
 Now is the time to support each other.

 - If you don’t have the financial capacity to give away free products, give away your expertise.
 Produce a series of simple video tutorials, or a podcast with relevant insights, on a weekly basis.